Hedge: United Kingdom

+Over time, the British government moved to protect hedgerows.
+According to The Economist, "Hedges—and their inhabitants—have been among the few winners of Brexit"; with independent farm policy, the government has increasingly compensated farmers for providing public goods such as maintaining hedges, with farmers being "paid £70m for tending to hedgerows in 2024, up from £26m the year before."

 Dating

 Beech planted on a march dyke (boundary hedge) of the 18th century.

 Hedges that have existed for hundreds of years are colonised by additional species.
 This may be useful as a means of determining the age of the hedge.
 Hooper's rule (or Hooper's law, named after Dr. Max Hooper) is based on ecological data obtained from hedges of known age, and suggests that the age of a hedge can be roughly estimated by counting the number of woody species in a thirty-yard section and multiplying by 110 years.

 Max Hooper published his original formula in the book Hedges in 1974.
 This method is only a rule of thumb, and can be off by a couple of centuries; it should always be backed up by documentary evidence, if possible, and take into account other factors.
 Caveats include the fact that planted hedgerows, hedgerows with elm, and hedgerows in the north of England tend not to follow the rule as closely.
 The formula also does not work on hedges more than a thousand years old.

 Hooper's scheme is important not least for its potential use in determining what an important hedgerow is, given their protection in The Hedgerows Regulations (1997; No. 1160) of the Department of the Environment, based on age and other factors.